JoseExposito/touchegg/README.md

 #### Does Touchégg work on Wayland?

-No, Touchégg only work on X11.
+No, Touchégg only works on X11.

 #### What hardware is supported?